 The mission of the Metal Museum is to preserve, promote, and advance the art and craft of fine metalwork.
-This is achieved through exhibitions, collections, studio practice, and community education and engagement.

 ABOUT THE MUSEUM